spacemanspiff2007/HABApp/_doc/logging.rst

 Usage
 --------------------------------------
-The logging library is the standard python library.
+The logging library is the standard python library and an extensive description can be found `in the official documentation <https://docs.python.org/3/library/logging.html>`_.

 .. literalinclude:: ../conf/rules/logging_rule.py